supercid/techdocs-wiki-tmp/Adding-support-for-customer-group-pricing.md

 ![](https://user-images.githubusercontent.com/327432/36842669-15cb7412-1d55-11e8-8b48-5f769bb4ecd2.png)

 When you have reviewed your set-up, you’re all set and ready to go live with our features.
-Nosto will automatically handle the different customer groups across it's feature set.
+Nosto will automatically handle the different customer groups across its feature set.